SandeepBalachandran/Pytheract/README.md

 Currently in progress to set up an environment

 ### Flow
- * Upload an image using the frontend.
+ * Upload a file using the frontend.
- * Tesseract will extract the texts available in the image uploaded.
+ * Tesseract will extract the texts available in the file uploaded.